isabella232/sign-integrations.en/help/workday/install.md

 * Tenant set-up and configuration
 * Reporting and Workday studio integration

-The high-level steps to complete integration are:
+The high-level steps to complete the integration are:

 * Activate your Administrative account in Adobe Sign (New Customers Only)
 * Configure a Group in Adobe Sign to hold the Workday integration user